How to Spend a Day In Myanmar’s NEW capital city – Naypyidaw

 This is not only the market area, but it’s the sewing centre of Naypyidaw.
 There are rows upon row of old Singer sewing machines (there are other brands as well).
 It appears that there is a lot of sewing to be done in this capital city and it’s all done here.

-It’s close to here that the buses to Yangon go from too.
+It’s close to here that the buses to Yangon go from too, which is definitely the easiest way to go from Napyidaw to Yangon.

 The real attraction, though, is the market.
 It’s not big, it’s not flashy,